Image source: Getty Images

 Cann Group

-Cann Group focuses on breeding, cultivating, manufacturing, and supplying medicinal cannabis for sale and use within Australia and for approved export markets.
-It has research, cultivation, and manufacturing facilities in Melbourne and near Mildura.
+Cann Group (ASX: CAN) focuses on breeding, cultivating, manufacturing, and supplying medicinal cannabis for sale within Australia and to approved export markets.
+The company operates world-class research, cultivation, and GMP manufacturing facilities in Melbourne, as well as a state-of-the-art large-scale cultivation and manufacturing facility near Mildura, Victoria.
+Its product portfolio includes a range of dried flower and oil products, active pharmaceutical ingredients and extracts, its proprietary Botanitech brand, and the Satipharm patent-protected capsule technology.

 What might the future hold for ASX cannabis shares?

-A recent report from the Penington Institute in Melbourne indicated that Australian taxpayers would save approximately $850 million per year if cannabis were decriminalised.5
+In addition, a report from the Penington Institute in Melbourne indicated that Australian taxpayers would save approximately $850 million per year if cannabis were decriminalised.7 With public opinion continuing to shift, the legislative landscape may look quite different within the next decade.

 Pros of investing in ASX cannabis stocks